-Another way to stay calmer in the airport is being sure of your departure terminal.
+Another way to stay calmer in the airport is to be sure of your departure terminal.
 At bigger airports like the one in Singapore for example, mistaking your terminal can be a disaster.
-Before you go, Chek the terminal maps.
+Before you go, check the terminal maps.
 If you have to take a shuttle train, identify which stop is yours.

 Another common problem is just barely making it to the gate on time.
-For example, I spend almost a half hour getting from security to my gate when departing a flight in Shanghai.
+For example, I spend almost half an hour getting from security to my gate when departing a flight in Shanghai.

 Don't Check Your Bags

 If you can afford to travel lightly, I can’t recommend this tip enough.
 I’ve traveled for months at a time and I’ve never needed to check a bag on a flight.

-The most important reason not to check luggage is time you’ll save.
+The most important reason not to check luggage is the time you’ll save.
 Simply eliminating the wait od both checking and retrieving your baggage will reduce airport stress.
 Pack only what you need.
 If you need a bit of help, check out my tips for packing light.